tinacms/tina.io/content/blog/announcing-extending-tina.md

 })

 export const tinaConfig = defineConfig({
-  // pass schema and apiUrl to the config (required)
+  // pass schema and apiUrl to the config (required) (this is how it is passed to the fronend)
   schema: schema,
   apiUrl: apiUrl,
   // add other config that would have previosly been in the _app.{js,tsx} file in the <TinaCMS> component.